Canterbury - Guide for Backpackers© ChristchurchNZ

 Explore The MacKenzie District

 The Mackenzie district of Canterbury is famous for its vibrant blue lakes, tussock landscape and its dark skies ideal for stargazing.
-The townships of Twizel, Lake Tekapo and Mt Cook Village are the main hubs of the area offering heaps of activities.
+The townships of Twizel, Lake Tekapo and Mt Cook Village are the main hubs of the area, offering heaps of activities.

 See New Zealand’s Highest Mountain!

-Sure, New Zealand has a lot of mountains, but it is something special when you see Aoraki Mt Cook, the tallest mountain in NZ at 3,754m.
-Aoraki Mt Cook National Park has a variety of outdoor activities to enjoy while taking in the majestic surroundings; glacier kayaking in a glacial lake with icebergs, horse trekking, mountain biking, and scenic flights to see it all.
-See how New Zealand’s icon Sir Edmund Hillary trained at Mt Cook to be the first to reach the summit of Mt Everest.
-For more information, check out Aoraki Mt Cook National Park – Guide for Backpackers.
+Sure, New Zealand has a lot of mountains, but it is something special when you see Aoraki Mt Cook, the tallest mountain in NZ at 3,754 m.
+Aoraki Mt Cook National Park has a variety of outdoor activities to enjoy while taking in the majestic surroundings; glacier kayaking in a glacial lake with icebergs, mountain biking, heli-hiking onto glaciers, and scenic flights to see it all.

 Stargaze and Enjoy the Lake Views at Lake Tekapo

-Stargazers rejoice!
-The Mackenzie district is one of the best places in the world to see the stars of the southern sky and has been established as an International Dark Sky Reserve.
-In particular, Lake Tekapo’s observatory at Mt John allows visitors to use state-of-the-art equipment to really make the most of those dark skies.
-Find out more at 5 Stargazing Sites in New Zealand.
+In particular, Lake Tekapo‘s observatory at Mt John allows visitors to use state-of-the-art equipment to really make the most of those dark skies.
+Find out more at 20 Stargazing Sites in New Zealand.
 For more things to do in Lake Tekapo, check out Lake Tekapo – Guide for Backpackers.

 NZPocketGuide.com© NZPocketGuide.com